**** 200 photos of Barking & Dagenham in the gallery pages****

 However, the Barking Shop Survey, 2004 is still available and contains a wealth of information.
 The 'Newspaper Indexes’ too are ready for download immediately as E-Books, at a modest fee.
 More serious users can purchase a 'Print on demand' paperback.
 If you wish to know more please do not hesitate to contact me on the e-mail address below.

 Also available for download or paperbacks are: "A Roam Through Chadwell Heath" and "Health & Sanitation in Barking Town in the 1800s".
 More information can be found on all these works on the Books & E-Books section.

-The 'History of the 179' that I wrote was employed in the London Bus Magazine.
-The editor seemed very enthusiastic over this piece, which is of topical nature.
-Currently the photographs are lost to this site, and also bus 87 pages.
+The 'History of the 179 bus that I wrote was employed in the London Bus Magazine, No., 152 “The Passing of the 179”.
+The editor seemed very enthusiastic over this piece, which was of a topical nature.
+The photographs here are now replaced in this article.

 Chadwell Heath, High Road

 Many of the buildings are from late Victorian times, being original and still surviving today.
 Although these are just over a hundred years age-wise, they form the oldest series of buildings and structures within one roadway in the whole of the London Borough of Barking & Dagenham.
-Unfortunately, we have lost some of these today, including: the blacksmiths and the old pump near the boundary with Having.
+Unfortunately, we have lost some more of these today, including: the blacksmiths and the old pump near the boundary with Havering.